Brandon-Ruixuan/final_project/README.md

 ## Administrative Subdivisions of Vietnam

 ![](details.png)
+Administrative Subdivisions of Vietnam(By province)
+#
-Administrative Subdivisions of Vietnam(By province)/ Vietnam has 63 provinces, and 710 municipalities.
+Vietnam has 63 provinces, and 710 municipalities.
 Among these provinces, the most populated one is Ho chi min city, and the population is 8.993 million people.

 ## Population of Vietnam's Counties